NetDiver-OSS/NetAM/docs/admin/index.md

 ## Workers
 To allow you to split load between multiple workers, we provide a worker registration space.

-The default worker is installed on the same host as NetAM manager and cannot be managed, it is used only for internal tasks.
+The default worker is installed on the same host as NetDiver manager and cannot be managed, it is used only for internal tasks.

 ![Workers](images/workers.png)

-### How to add worker to NetAM
+### How to add worker to NetDiver
 When you have created your worker with their name, and their affected section, you can launch it.

 ![Worker](images/worker-add.png)

-To start your new NetAM worker, you can use [docker-compose](https://github.com/NetaM-OSC/NetAM/blob/dev/docker-compose.worker.yml) located on GitHub.
+To start your new NetDiver worker, you can use [docker-compose](https://github.com/NetDiver/NetDiver/blob/dev/docker-compose.worker.yml) located on GitHub.
 ```yaml
 version: '3.7'